-ALM is offering any laundry or linen professional access to the online member forums for 90 days at no cost to ensure we are all working together effectively to prevent spreading COVID-19 further.
+ALM offers any laundry or linen professional access to the online member forums for 30 days at no cost to ensure we are all working together effectively to prevent spreading COVID-19 further.
 Please register as a site visitor to view and participate in ALM's Forum Discussion.

 Laundry & Textile Specific Resources

 In the laundry, adherence to a proven, effective wash process and effective infection prevention measures will provide safe, quality textiles.
 These practices will also contribute to a safer environment for workers.
 To aid in finding linen-specific recommendations, ALM has copied those below, and the full recommendation text is available at the link.

 PLEASE NOTE: Contrary to rumors, currently, there are no recommendations from the CDC or any regulatory authority to destroy or incinerate COVID-19 exposed linens.

 List of products for use with COVID-19 >> (revised 3/16/2020)

 Occupational Safety and Health Administration (OSHA)